The problem of not recognizing avalanche terrain is not new.

 “We didn’t think we were in an avalanche path.”
 These were the sorrow-filled words told to me by a couple whose friend was buried and killed in very small Colorado avalanche back in 2000.
 Avalanche survivors have likely uttered similar words for centuries, and even today the message is still heard after some accidents.

 Avalanche terrain can be a broad and complicated topic.
 But here, I’ll introduce some ideas and key points about avalanche terrain that you may not have heard before.
 I hope this will encourage you to seek out information.
 Recognizing avalanche terrain is key to staying alive and having fun in the backcountry.
-You can’t control the weather or the snow conditions but you can control when you go—and where.
+You can’t control the weather or the snow conditions but you can control what you bring, when you go, and where.

-But first, it’s important to understand that avalanches and avalanche accidents are the result of the complex interactions of weather, snowpack, people and terrain.
-The first three factors — weather, snowpack and people — are dynamic, constantly changing and filled with uncertainty.
+But first, it’s important to understand that avalanches and avalanche accidents are the result of the weather, snowpack, people and the terrain all interacting.
+The first three factors — weather, snowpack and people — are dynamic, constantly changing.
 However, terrain is static.
 It doesn’t change.

-Recognizing avalanche terrain is remarkably simple; however, recognizing when that same terrain presents an avalanche danger is complicated and can be totally uncertain.
-(Discussing avalanche danger based on weather and snowpack is a completely separate topic not discussed here.
+Therefore, recognizing avalanche terrain is actually quite simple.
+Recognizing when that same terrain actually presents an avalanche danger is the complicated part—and can be totally uncertain.
+(Discussing the likelihood of avalanches based on weather and snowpack is a more technical topic not discussed here.
 Consider checking the Northwest Avalanche Center for detailed reports.)

-Avalanche terrain is terrain that is steep enough for the snow to slide.
-Basically, an avalanche releases when the pull of gravity overcomes the frictional forces holding the snow in place.
+The first thing you need to know is that an avalanche releases when the pull of gravity overcomes the frictional forces holding the snow in place.
 Snow likes to stick to itself in layers (cohesion) and those layers generally like to stick to one another (adhesion).
 When gravity pulls on all those layers stuck together, a lot of snow moves down the mountain very fast.